01 May How to Handle Your Startup Finances Like a Pro

 Majority of startups do not have any form of financial records for their business transactions.

-No time — the work piles up until the thought of attending to it is a mental torture in itself.
+No time — the work piles up until the thought of attending to it are mental torture in itself.

 It’s expensive to hire a professional accountant.